Megamjm/Comfyvn-ToolProject/docs/development/perf_budgets_profiler.md

 ## Feature Flags

-- `config/comfyvn.json → features.enable_perf_budgets` (default `false`) gates the budget manager and queue throttling.
+- `config/comfyvn.json → features.enable_perf` (default `false`) is the umbrella toggle for budget throttling and the profiler dashboard.
 Flip it via **Settings → Debug & Feature Flags** or patch the JSON, then call `feature_flags.refresh_cache()` when toggling at runtime.
-- `config/comfyvn.json → features.enable_perf_profiler_dashboard` (default `false`) unlocks the profiler mark/dashboard endpoints.
+- Legacy flags `enable_perf_budgets` / `enable_perf_profiler_dashboard` remain honoured for backwards compatibility; enabling them individually also activates the respective subsystems.
-- External deployments should keep both flags **OFF** by default; integrations can enable them locally to test queue behaviour before rolling out instrumentation.
+- External deployments should keep these flags **OFF** by default; integrations can enable them locally to test queue behaviour before rolling out instrumentation.

 ## Budget Manager API